arbor-sim/arbor/doc/python/interconnectivity.rst

     Describes a connection between two cells, defined by source and destination end points (that is pre-synaptic and post-synaptic respectively), a connection weight and a delay time.

-    A :class:`connection` is associated with the destination cell of the connection and its gid.
+    The :attr:`dest` does not include the gid of a cell, this is because a :class:`arbor.connection` is bound to the destination cell which means that the gid is implicitly known.

     .. function:: connection(source, destination, weight, delay)